 Ask some of your regular customers, or people you know have a favourable opinion about your business, to provide you with a written testimonial.
 Then, include it in your newsletter.
 Your testimonials don’t need to be front and centre—think of them as supporting material, to be included towards the end of a newsletter.

 Testimonials help you establish credibility.
 After all, what’s better than validation of service excellence by an independent, third party?

 If your business conducts regular events or promotions throughout the year, a newsletter is a great way to showcase these.

 If you want to take your event calendar that one step further, you can even include industry-wide events.
 This demonstrates that you are the go-to source when it comes to industry knowledge, and that you have your finger on the pulse.
 This particularly important if your industry is one in which there are regular technological developments, political unrest, or legislative changes.
 It positions you as a leading industry expert.

 Form Personal Relationships

-This can be done via a CEO message at the beginning of each newsletter, including helpful industry ideas and insights.
-This copy should be conversational and friendly, rather than authoritative.
-Try to make it as though the letter is addressed to a singular customer, as this will give your newsletter a personal touch.
+Practically speaking, you can give you company a face by including a CEO message at the beginning of each newsletter.
+This message could include helpful industry ideas and insights, as well as significant company achievements.
+This message should be conversational and friendly, rather than authoritative.
+Craft your copy as though the message is addressed to a singular customer.
+This will give your newsletter that all-important personal touch.

-It could also be a good idea to include staff profiles in your newsletter.
+You could also include staff profiles in your newsletter.
 This could consist of interviews with new or long-standing staff members, as well as information about new staff, promotions, awards or anniversaries.
-You could also cover the personal endeavours of your staff, such as volunteer work or other miscellaneous hobbies.
+You could also cover the personal endeavours of your staff, such as volunteer work.

-A healthy personal relationship between a business and the customer results in repeat transactions by customers, as well as an excellent word-of-mouth reputation.
+A healthy personal relationship between a business and their customers results in repeat transactions by customers, as well as an excellent word-of-mouth reputation.